This policy is aimed at teachers and candidates who are involved in the assessment of all UKAdance qualifications.

 - Failure to adhere to our candidate registration and certification procedures

-- Failure to continually adhere to our course/centre approval criteria
+- Failure to continually adhere to the graded examination criteria

 - Fraudulent claim for certificates